UZAIR676/Titanic-Survival-Prediction-/README.md

    - Model evaluation is performed using accuracy, confusion matrix, and classification report.

 4. **Making Predictions:**
    - The trained model predicts survival outcomes based on user input.

+5. **Enter passenger details when prompted (example input)**
+   - 3 0 22 1 0 7.25 0